NathanaelSpecht/Engine/INSTALL.md

 - `sdl/` SDL's folders.

 Include `ng.h` in your code.
-Refer to Fire Days's code to learn how to use engie.
+Refer to Fire Days Demo's code to learn how to use engie.